alaafia/alaafia/README.md

 I am Aicha Laafia ,
 </br>
-🔭 I’m currently a Java/ Sap intern .
+🔭 I’m currently a Java software engineer  .
 Also Highly involved in Organizing events,Volunteering and Social work.

 ### You can contact me here